Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 0
-The Defender ally makes a Physical Attack with a x1 multiplier.
+The Defender Ally makes a Physical Attack with a x1 multiplier.
 This can be done for free once per turn.

 #### Demanding Slam
 Attack